quicwg/datagram/draft-pauly-quic-datagram.md

 # Transport Parameter

-Support for receiving the DATAGRAM frame types is advertised by means of a QUIC Transport Parameter (name=accepts_datagrams, value=0x000e).
+Support for receiving the DATAGRAM frame types is advertised by means of a QUIC Transport Parameter (name=max_datagram_frame_size, value=0x0020).
+The max_datagram_frame_size transport parameter is an integer value (represented as a variable-length integer) that represents the maximum size of a DATAGRAM frame (including the frame type, datagram ID, length and payload) the endpoint is willing to receive, in bytes.
 An endpoint that includes this parameter supports the DATAGRAM frame types and is willing to receive such frames on this connection.
-Endpoints MUST NOT send DATAGRAM frames until they have sent and received the accepts_datagrams transport parameter.
-An endpoint that receives a DATAGRAM frame when it has not sent the accepts_datagrams transport parameter MUST terminate the connection with error PROTOCOL_VIOLATION.
+Endpoints MUST NOT send DATAGRAM frames until they have sent and received the max_datagram_frame_size transport parameter.
+Endpoints MUST NOT send DATAGRAM frames of size strictly larger than the value of max_datagram_frame_size the endpoint has received from its peer.
+An endpoint that receives a DATAGRAM frame when it has not sent the max_datagram_frame_size transport parameter MUST terminate the connection with error PROTOCOL_VIOLATION.
+An endpoint that receives a DATAGRAM frame that is strictly larger than the value it sent in its max_datagram_frame_size transport parameter MUST terminate the connection with error PROTOCOL_VIOLATION.

 # Datagram Frame Type

 DATAGRAM frames are used to transmit application data in an unreliable manner.
-The DATAGRAM frame type takes the form 0b001000XX (or the set of values from 0x20 to 0x23).
+The DATAGRAM frame type takes the form 0b001100XX (or the set of values from 0x30 to 0x33).
 The least significant bit of the DATAGRAM frame type is the LEN bit (0x01).
 It indicates that there is a Length field present.
 If this bit is set to 0, the Length field is absent and the Datagram Data field extends to the end of the packet.
 If this bit is set to 1, the Length field is present.